The annual test is for:

-Trailers must be tested 1 year after they were first sold or supplied.
+Trailers must be tested one year after they were first sold or supplied.

-The test can be done at a DVSA Goods Vehicle Testing Station (GVTS) or a privately owned Authorised Testing Facility (ATF).
+The test can be done at a Driver and Vehicle Standards Agency (DVSA) Goods Vehicle Testing Station (GVTS) or a privately owned Authorised Testing Facility (ATF).
 Both use DVSA staff and the same test standards.